Introduction

 By using the max-width: 100% CSS property, images can scale down to fit their container, ensuring they don’t extend beyond their boundaries.
 This is particularly important for responsive websites where image-heavy content needs to display correctly across a variety of devices.

-attribute allows developers to serve different image sizes depending on the user’s device.
+In addition, the HTML5 srcset attribute allows developers to serve different image sizes depending on the user’s device.
 This ensures that high-resolution images are displayed on Retina screens, while smaller, optimized images load on devices with lower resolutions, reducing load times and improving performance.

 3. Media Queries